 We can define the two terms as:

 Ensure your equipment and devices aren’t at risk from a power supply with poor load regulation.
-At Advanced Conversion Technology, we offer a wide variety of high-quality power supplies and have a knowledgeable team to help you find the right one for your application.
-We have AC-DC and DC-DC power supplies and custom capabilities to help you meet specific demands.
-As for our quality, we’re a trusted supplier for the defense industry and abide by strict quality standards and certifications.
+At ACT, we offer a wide variety of high-quality power supplies and have a knowledgeable team to help you find the right one for your application.

 Reach out to us today for more information on load regulation in power supplies or to request a quote.